-Information sharing is vital in safeguarding children by identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including in relation to their educational outcomes.
+Information sharing is vital in safeguarding children by identifying and tackling all forms of abuse, neglect and exploitation, and in promoting children's welfare, including in relation to their educational outcomes.
 Schools have clear powers to share, hold and use information for these purposes.